SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-2-media.md

 # Graphical Editor - Content Manager / Tabs

-The content manager is a collection of tabs located on the right size of the graphical editor.
+The content manager is a collection of tabs located on the right side of the graphical editor.

 ![media, pages and footnotes tabs](images/media_manage.png "media